 - I needed to learn to be okay with saying ,” can’t do that now” because I was on overload.

 And I did!
 I learned all these things and more.
 In fact, I’m really good at sliding in to what I’ve come to call OM Moments.
 It’s made such an improvement in how much fun I have, how energized I am, and my clarity around parenting challenges.
 Plus, it’s had the side benefit of helping my introverted daughter to pace her life factoring in her introversion.

 All this is not to say that extroverts don’t also need down time.
 It’s just a different kind of time needed.
 All parents need time to sift through life’s stimulus.
 Introverts and extroverts just simply do it differently.

 So how about you?
 How does introversion or extroversion effect your parenting?
 And, if you are an introvert, what are you doing to meet your downtime needs?

 Take care now, Natasha

 p.s.
-If you want to improve your progress with moving in to chill out time, sign on and get your FREE PDF guide on ways to do just that.
+If you want to improve your progress with moving in to chill out time, sign on and you’ll keep hearing about ways to do just that.